Pay Attention when Required: Introduction

 Our optimization approach investigates the trade-off between the self-attention and feed-forward building blocks.
 We start with the intuition that attention blocks provides context meaning while being comparatively more expensive, and feed-forward blocks provide content meaning.
 We then ask the fundamental questions of what are the saturation points when using one block versus the other, and how accuracy depends on the relative number of blocks of each type as well as on their ordering.
 To answer these questions, we employed architecture search.

-While recent works such as \cite{fbnet, fbnet2, darts} explored using differential neural architecture search for designing ConvNets automatically to significantly improve accuracies and/or latencies, similar work for transformer models is limited.
-Recent works, however, explored using random search \cite{SandwichTransformer} and evolutionary search \cite{hwawaretrans, evolvedtrans} for designing transformer models.
+While recent works such as ~\citep{fbnet,fbnet2,darts} explored using differential neural architecture search for designing ConvNets automatically to significantly improve accuracies and/or latencies, similar work for transformer models is limited.
+Recent works, however, explored using random search ~\citep{SandwichTransformer} and evolutionary search ~\citep{hwawaretrans,evolvedtrans} for designing transformer models.
 However, even with a search space of three options per layer (Self Attention, Feed Forward, Identity), the design space becomes intractable for 32 layers as it is combinatorial (=$3^{32}$).
 For this reason, we explored the use of differential neural architecture search that has linear complexity to redesign the transformer architecture in this paper.

-In order to analyze the transformer architecture, we studied the search on Transformer-XL Base with WikiText-103 dataset.
-We initialized a supernet, as shown in Figure \ref{fig:supernet}, where each layer has multiple block choices.
-We then trained the supernet as a whole and studied the final sampled architecture after training.
-From our study, we make two fundamental observations:
+In order to analyze the transformer architecture, we studied the search on Transformer-XL Base with the WikiText-103 dataset.
+The analysis of the resulting optimal architectures, highlights two fundamental rules:

-\begin{itemize} \item Self-attention layers are only needed among the former two-third layers of the network \item Self-attention layers to feed-forward layers ratio of 1:k is sufficient, with k=5 being optimal for Transformer-XL. \end{itemize}
+\begin{enumerate} \item Self-attention layers are necessary only among the former two-thirds layers of the network \item The total number of layers to self-attention layers ratio of p:1 is sufficient, with p=5 being optimal for Transformer-XL. \end{enumerate}

-We propose \textbf{P}ay \textbf{A}ttention when \textbf{R}equired Transformer (or \textbf{PAR} transformer), a new model based on the above observations, that uses ~63\% fewer self-attention blocks while retaining test accuracies.
-Further, we validated our hypothesis with results on the BERT model with PAR BERT.
+We propose \textbf{P}ay \textbf{A}ttention when \textbf{R}equired Transformer (or \textbf{PAR} Transformer), a new family of models based on the above two design rules, that uses ~63\% fewer self-attention blocks while retaining test accuracies.
+Further, we validated that our hypothesis generalizes to different datasets (text8, enwiki8) as well as transformer models (PAR BERT) for different tasks (Question Answering, Sentiment Analysis, Semantic Textual Similarity).